chistyhimel/doctors-portal-client/README.md

 # Doctors Portal

-A full-stack app where you can pick the date and time and fix an appointment with your doctor.
-A doctor can review his appointments to a patient. <br/>
+A full-stack responsive web app where patient can pick a date and fix an appointment with a doctor.
+Doctor can review all his patients appointments.
+Patient can see his appointments date wise in dashboard. <br/>

 ## [Live Site](doctors-portall.web.app "Doctors Portal")